 Stanisław Mikulicz-Radecki, Franciszek Galera & others: the escape of The Battle of Grunwald

-On 1st September 1939, Stanisław Mikulicz-Radecki, director the Society for the Encouragement of the Fine Arts (known as Zachęta National Gallery), and his associates rolled the gigantic canvas around a wooden cylinder that was over four meters long and packed it into a crate together with the evacuation report.
+On 1st September 1939, Stanisław Mikulicz-Radecki, the then-director of the Society for the Encouragement of the Fine Arts (known as Zachęta National Gallery), and his associates rolled the gigantic canvas around a wooden cylinder that measured more than four metres long and packed it into a crate together with the evacuation report.
 The shipment, which weighed 1.5 tonnes, was transported on a horse-drawn platform to the Lublin Museum and hidden among other exhibits.
-However, that was not the end of the painting’s wartime exile.
-In 1941, for fear that the painting could be found by the Germans and destroyed, it was moved to a safer place.
-How?
-Włodzimierz Kalicki and Monika Kuhnke reconstructed the course of the events in the book Uprowadzenie Madonny (editor’s translation: Madonna's Abduction):
+This was not the end of the painting’s wartime exile, however.

-The Battle of Grunwald was handed over to the National Museum in Warsaw, where the painting remains on exhibition until the present day.
-That would have not been possible without the commitment of many people who saved Matejko’s paintings (Sermon of Piotr Skarga was another painting that was evacuated together with The Battle of Grunwald).
-They included not only art historians, museum personnel, and artists, like Stanisław Ejsmond (who died escorting the painting, when one of the Luftwaffe’s bombs struck the Lublin Museum) but also random passersby who spontaneously offered to help carry crates.
+The Battle of Grunwald was handed over to the National Museum in Warsaw, where the painting remains on exhibition today.
+This would never have been possible without the commitment of many people who saved Matejko’s paintings (Sermon of Piotr Skarga was another painting that was evacuated together with The Battle of Grunwald).
+These included not only art historians, museum personnel and artists, like Stanisław Ejsmond (who died escorting the painting, when one of the Luftwaffe’s bombs struck the Lublin Museum), but also random passersby who spontaneously offered to help carry crates.

 Maria Beata Branicka & Adam Branicki: a rose in the pocket